Last updated Nov 21, 2024

 The expression can execute at most 10 expensive operations.
 Expensive operations are those that load additional data, such as entity properties, comments, or custom fields.

 Most issue fields are optimized to execute just one expensive operation even if the expression is processing large data sets.
-However, it may happen that expression's complexity depends on the data size.
-If that's the case, we encourage you to create a feature request in the ACJIRA project, to allow such expressions to be processed with constant complexity.
+However, it may happen that expression complexity depends on the data size.
+We encourage you to report such issues to Developer and Marketplace support, to allow such expressions to be processed with constant complexity.

 Operations on unbounded collections (for example, issue comments) may appear to compute in constant time, but they are limited to processing up to 1,000 items.
 For example, issue.comments.map(c => c.properties.myProperty) computes in constant time for the first 1,000 comments on the issue, but consumes one expensive operation for each comment after that.
 To make sure your expression evaluates successfully, always limit the data set that is being processed, for example, by using the slice method: issue.comments.slice(0, 1000).map(c => c.properties.myProperty).